canonical/real-time-ubuntu-docs/docs/reference/tools-for-easuring-real-time-metrics.rst

 The `perf`_ is a performance analysis tool for Linux.
-It collects and reports statistics about system-wide performance metrics such as CPU migrations, CPU cycles, instructions, and branches .
+It collects and reports statistics about system-wide performance metrics such as CPU migrations, CPU cycles, instructions, and branches.
+It is included in the ``linux-tools-common`` package.

 .. code-block:: shell

-   sudo apt install -y linux-tools-common sudo apt install -y linux-tools-6.5.0-25-generic
    # Allow access to performance monitoring and observability operations
-   sudo sysctl -w kernel.perf_event_paranoid=-1
+   $ sudo sysctl -w kernel.perf_event_paranoid=-1

-   perf stat dd if=/dev/zero of=/dev/null count=1000000
+   $ perf stat dd if=/dev/zero of=/dev/null count=1000000

 This command reports performance counter statistics for the execution of ``dd if=/dev/zero of=/dev/null count=1000000``, which reads 1,000,000 null characters from `/dev/zero`_ and writes them to `/dev/null`_.